emanual4real/oligarch-free-living/README.md

 ## Setup

-This application uses a VS code devcontainer to handle all dependencies
+This application uses a VS code devcontainer to handle all dependencies.
+You will need docker installed.

 1. Clone repo
 2. Install devcontainer extension in VS Code